My Cat Ate Hyacinths What Should I Do?

 Hyacinths are Toxic to Cats

 Yes, hyacinths are toxic to cats.
 The plants contain allergenic lactones, lycorine alkaloids, and calcium oxalate.
-Calcium oxalate, produced by many plants, is actually formed of sharp crystals, which can become embedded in the mouth and throat tissues.
+Calcium oxalate, produced by many plants, is a type of small sharp crystal, which can become embedded in the mouth and throat tissues.

 Hyacinths, if eaten in large numbers, can also cause allergic reactions inside or outside of the body.